Introduction

 "I was thinking that Mirabelle is ready to fully retire, and she wants another woman as a partner in the firm before she does."

 "What?
-But she only comes in a couple days a month, why would she give that up?"
+But she only comes in a couple days a month, she loves her firm, why would she give that up?"

 "Eight grandkids?
 That's the story she's spinning, anyway.
 Really, she knows that George wants her gone so he can be completely in charge."